Gaudi (musician): London (1995–present)

 In 1995, Gaudi relocated to London, England, where he founded his own record label, Sub Signal Records, and began working on his third album, Earthbound, which came out in 1999.
 In 1998, under the moniker Mad Master Moog, he released the single "Cadillac Kitsch".
 In 2000, he contributed theremin and moog parts to Elisa's album Asile's World.
 The Italian singer-songwriter later added vocals to the song "Brainwashed Again" on Gaudi's 2010 album, No Prisoners.
 Gaudi additionally formed the project Orchestral World Groove together with the English DJ Pathaan, releasing several singles under the moniker.

 In 2002, Gaudi, along with Cosimo Keita, wrote music for a stage adaptation of Hanif Kureishi's My Beautiful Laundrette, which he later released as an album on his own label.
 The same year, he issued the album Recreational under the moniker Weirdub, together with Luca Gatti and Paolo Polcari.
 In 2004, he issued Bass, Sweat & Tears.
-1105, a collaboration with Antonio Testa, followed in 2005.
+Gaudi:Testa 1105, a collaboration with Antonio Testa, followed in 2005.
 A year later, Gaudi released Re:sonate, a collaboration with German producer Pete Namlook.

 In 2007, he wrote, produced, mixed, and contributed music to Ashtech's solo album, Walkin' Target.
 The same year, he released the compilation Sub Signals Vol.1 as well as the studio record Dub Qawwali, together with Pakistani musician Nusrat Fateh Ali Khan, for which they received a nomination at the 2008 BBC Radio 3 Awards for World Music.
 His 2010 album, No Prisoners, released by Six Degrees Records, featured collaborations with Michael Franti, Bunny Wailer, Ashtech, and the aforementioned Elisa, among others.
 In 2011, he formed the project SCREEN with the Orb's Alex Paterson and vocalist Chester Taylor, releasing the album We Are Screen! a year later.

 In 2012, Gaudi issued the double compilation album Everlasting, which featured tracks by the Orb, System 7, SCREEN, Mad Professor, Pete Namlook, Trentemøller, Shpongle, Alan Parsons, and Lamb, among others.
 His 2013 album, In Between Times, included contributions from Michael Rose, Lee "Scratch" Perry, and the Orb.
 In 2014, to mark the tenth anniversary of Bass, Sweat & Tears, Six Degrees Records released a dub reinterpretation of the album, titled Dub, Sweat & Tears.
 The same year, Gaudi issued the remix album In Between Times – Remixed, featuring mixes by Zion Train, Dub Pistols, Banco de Gaia, Kaya Project, Deep Forest, Perfect Stranger, and Joujouka, among others.